lishiyo/digital-twin-mem0/dev_docs/v0-instructions-backend.md

-# Frontier Tower Digital‑Twin & DAO Coordination
+# Digital Twins

+We are building a multi-coordination project that allows users to work together with others on a project (an app, a website, a simple question with competing views) with agents ("digital twins") that represent them making recommendations to them and injecting their preferences into the ultimate planner agent who will come up with proposals on how to implement the project.

-Build a Python prototype that turns each user's heterogeneous footprint — personal docs, chats, votes, socials - into a Digital Twin able to:
+This repo focuses on the digital twin piece.
+We will focus on generating the most faithful twin as possible.
+Build a Python prototype that turns each user's heterogeneous footprint — personal docs, chats, previous decisions, social media, google calendar - into a Digital Twin able to:
-1. Answer questions and give recommendations in the user's voice.
+1. Answer questions from the user about anything in the global context and in their own memory
-2. Take actions like casting votes inside an autonomous organization (e.g., a robot‑run 3‑D‑printing micro‑factory) while coordinating with up to 99 other twins through a multi‑agent planner.
+2. Make recommendations (proposals) on the project that the user is part of (context on the project will be given through api), and integrate the user's choice into memory
+3. Coordinate with other agents on behalf the user, representing them as faithfully as possible

 This is the backend PRD.
-This backend (1) builds per‑member digital twins with persistent memory (Mem0) and (2) maintains a shared temporal knowledge graph of proposals, votes, and policies (Graphiti).
+This backend builds per‑member digital twins with (1) persistent memory (Mem0) and (2) maintains a shared temporal knowledge graph of global knowledge, recommendations, proposals, votes on those proposals (Graphiti).

-The web front‑end will be a thin Next.js layer that calls these back‑end APIs.
+Example proposals/questions that the twin will make recommendations on will look like:
+- (app design decision) what kinds of fields should be in a user's profile on a dating site?
+- what would be the best day to host a barbecue at my house, and what should be on the menu?
+- where should we go on vacation next month? (twin must represent my personal preferences and schedule)
+- how should we split up this project's tasks between members of our team? (twins must know their skillsets, roles, time availability)

+In order to create the most representative digital twin, the twin needs to know as much about the user as possible.
+We need to ingest a variety of sources from the user:
+- personal documents the user uploads
+- twitter feed
+- google calendar
+- personal website (scraped)
+- chats with the twin
+- chats on the shared projects that the user is part of
+- chat logs from elsewhere (texts, discord, telegram etc)

 ---